jrkerns/pylinac/docs/source/cbct.rst

 .. versionadded:: 3.16

+By default, expected HU values are drawn from the values stated in the :ref:`manual <cbct_density_list>`.
-It's possible to override one or more of the HU values of the CatPhan modules.
+It's possible to override one or more of the HU values of the CatPhan modules however.
 This is useful if you have a custom CatPhan or know the exact HU values of your phantom.
 To do so, pass in a dictionary of the HU values to the ``expected_hu_values`` parameter.
 The keys should be the name of the material and the values should be the HU value.